PatrickLisiecki/PatrickLisiecki/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Poppins&weight=500&size=40&pause=1000&color=F7F7F7&vCenter=true&width=900&lines=Hello!+I'm+Patrick+Lisiecki;Software+Developer;Computer+Science+Student;Tech+Enthusiast)](https://git.io/typing-svg)

 ## 👨‍💻 About Me
 Greetings!
 I'm Patrick, a Computer Science student at the City University of New York-College of Staten Island and a resident of the <a href="https://techtalentpipeline.nyc/">NYC Tech Talent Pipeline</a> Program.
+My most recent project can be found <a href="https://flexfusion.xyz/">here</a>.
 - 📚 I'm currently working on finishing my Bachelor of Science in Computer Science. <br>
 - 💻 I'm currently taking a Machine Learning class and a Graph Theory class. <br>
 - 💬 If you have any questions or would like to collaborate, feel free to reach out to me through <a href="https://github.com/PatrickLisiecki/PatrickLisiecki/issues">GitHub</a>.